ambewas/react-minimal-form/README.md

 # Usage
 ## Building a form
-Building a form in React shouldn't be this hard.
-With react-minimal-form, building a form is fun again.
+Building a form in React shouldn't be hard.
+With react-minimal-form, you could even call it fun again.

 Here's how it works...